How to Set Up Your Own Home VPN Easily

 When using public Wi-Fi, a home VPN creates an encrypted tunnel for you to utilize, and it can even allow you to access country-specific services from outside the country—all from your Android, iOS, or Chromebook.
 The VPN would give you secure remote access to your home network.
 You could even grant other individuals access, making it simple to offer them access to servers you host on your home network.

 You might also set up a VPN server on one of your personal computers.
 However, you'll want to utilize a computer or device that is always on—not a desktop PC that you would probably turn off when you leave the house.
 Windows has a built-in means to host VPNs, while Apple's Server program also has a VPN server option.

 Installing a third-party VPN server, such as OpenVPN, is also an option.
 VPN servers are accessible for almost any operating system, including Windows, Mac OS X, and Linux.
-All you have to do now is forward the required ports from your router to the PC that will execute the server software.
+You must now forward the required ports from your router to the PC that will execute the server software.

-Although this option is relatively buried, Windows has the ability to function as a VPN server utilizing the point-to-point tunneling protocol (PPTP).
-Here’s where to look for it and how to set up your VPN server.
+Although this option is relatively buried, Windows can function as a VPN server utilizing the point-to-point tunneling protocol (PPTP).
+Here's where to look for it and how to set up your VPN server.

-NOTE – Some users who have installed the Windows 10 Creators Update may experience difficulties setting up a VPN server because the Routing and Remote Access Service does not start.
-This is a known problem that has yet to be resolved through software updates.
+NOTE - Some users who have installed the Windows 10 Creators Update may experience difficulties setting up a VPN server because the Routing and Remote Access Service does not start.
+This known problem has yet to be resolved through software updates.

 Step 1 - To set up a VPN server on Windows, go to Start > Settings > Network Connections.

 Step 2 - Go to Network & Internet.

-Step 3 – Go to VPN and click on “Add a VPN connection”.
+Step 3 - Go to VPN and click "Add a VPN connection".

 Step 4 - Go to https://www.vpnbook.com/, click on PPTP and copy the details in a notebook/ sticky notes.